skkestrel/koatl/quetzal/README.md

-quetzal is a language provider for coatl.
+quetzal is a language provider for koatl.